 These are also unsecured loans, but your collateral for these personal loans would be any item of value that you own.

 Pawn shops are everywhere.
 You’ve undoubtedly driven past one, or maybe even been to one.
 But what does pawning something really mean?
 Well, one of the services they offer is secured loans.
-It works the same way a title loan works.
-But the item can be any valuable item you own as long as the pawn shop is interested.
+The item can be any valuable item you own as long as the pawn shop is interested.
 They will assess the item, offer you a loan, and you get your item back once you pay it off.
-But the same risks apply as with a title loan.
-If you can’t repay, you’ll likely lose the item.
+But if you can’t repay, you’ll likely lose the item.

-So what is someone with poor credit supposed to do if they need a personal loan in a pinch?
-Great question, random reader!
+So what is someone with poor credit scores supposed to do if they need a personal loan in a pinch?
+Great question reader!

-Luckily, there are other options outside of the ones listed above.
+Luckily, there are other options outside of the ones listed above for poor credit scores.
 One of the most popular bad credit loans is a personal installment loan.
 And it may be the solution you need when dealing with an unexpected financial emergency.

-When it comes to personal loans for a bad credit score, these may be some of the most reliable.
+When it comes to bad credit personal loans, these may be some of the most reliable.
 Depending on the lender, you won’t need an excellent credit score to get one.
 They also tend to come in larger amounts than your average payday loans and offer a more extended repayment period.
 Many personal installment loans can be repaid over several months or even a couple of years.

 There’s no denying that having a longer amount of time to repay a loan is preferable to repaying it in only a couple of weeks.
 It can undoubtedly make having a loan payment more manageable.
 But just as with any loan, we always recommend doing plenty of research and confirming that you can afford the interest and the fees before signing for the loan.